karare1/quiz-game/README.md

   - ### Home Page
   This page gives an introduction to the quiz and important links to the game itself and to the top score page.
   - ### Game Page
-  This is the core page of the quiz, it displays questions and answers-options as well as a navigation bar to see progress of the game.
+  This is the core page of the quiz; it displays questions and answers-options as well as a navigation bar to see progress of the game.
   - ### Result Page
-  It shows the result of the quiz and includes the possiblity for the player to save their score.
+  It shows the result of the quiz and includes the possibility for the player to save their score.
   - ### Top Score Page
   It displays a list of 7 best scores.